Liu Chen (physicist): Academic career

 In 1993, Chen became a professor of Department of Physics & Astronomy at the University of California, Irvine (UCI).
 During this period, Chen discovered the existence of energetic-particle modes within the shear Alfvén wave continuous spectrum and introduced a unified theoretical framework to understand the distinctive features of different Alfvén bound states and energetic-particle continuum modes.
 Subsequently, in the past two decades, this theory was generalized by a series of papers written jointly with Fulvio Zonca, and named as the general fishbone-like dispersion relation.
 In 2000, Chen and coworkers elucidated that drift wave turbulence can spontaneously generate coherent zonal flows via intensity-modulation interactions, resulting in turbulence self-regulation.
 This nonlinear process has a broad scope of applications and has been generalized to the zonal structures in charged particle phase space.
 Chen retired from UCI in 2012.

 Chen visited mainland China in 1975 for the first time after the normalization of US-China relationship.
 Chen has, throughout the years, played active roles in the development of plasma physics research as well as training next generation of plasma physicists both in mainland China and Taiwan.
 In 1985, Chen helped Shih-Tung Tsai and Changxuan Yu to establish the Chinese Summer School for Plasma Physics.
 In 2007, Chen initiated the Cross-Strait Symposium on the Fusion Energy and Plasma Science.
 Chen served, from 1997 to 2016, as the Founding Chairman of Foundation of Shih-Tung Tsai Award for Plasma Physics.
 Chen was appointed as an Honorary Research Professor at Institute of Physics, Chinese Academy of Sciences, Beijing, in 1990, Visiting Kuang-Piu Chair Professor at Zhejiang University, Hangzhou, in 2004, and Visiting Kuo-Ting Chair Professor at National Central University, Zhongli, Taiwan, in 2007.
 From 2006 to 2016, Chen served as the founding director of the Institute for Fusion Theory and Simulation (IFTS) at Zhejiang University.
 In 2016, Chen became the director emeritus.

 Chen has also published a graduate textbook Waves and Instabilities in Plasmas (World Scientific Publication Co., 1987), and nurtured generations of graduate students and postdocs worldwide.

+Personal life

+Chen married to Shingshah Lee (李醒夏) in August 1969.
+They have one son, Chen Pei-jin (陳培進).